What Will Happen If I Fail to Register as a Sex Offender as Required under California Penal Code 290?

 So, that's where the defense, in my opinion, has the best chance to attack is to say, wait a minute.
 This non-registration has nothing to do with the person trying to commit more sex offenses, and then you have to describe and explain what happened — why the person didn't register.

 I had one client forget to register.
-The police did nothing about it and then the next year when the person did register because they remembered, all of a sudden the police arrest him for not registering the year before.
+The police did nothing about it, and then the next year, when the person registered because they remembered, the police arrested him for not registering the year before.

 The people who are doing things intentionally to avoid being tracked by law enforcement related to potential future sex crimes are the ones that the police and prosecutors are going to target and try to put in prison as long as they possibly can and put more restrictions on them because they're the ones they feel they need to protect the public from.

-This is what this whole concept of registering as a sex offender has to do with — it's protecting the public — letting the public know who's registered, where they're registered and also giving the police the ability to track sex offenders.
+This is what the whole concept of registering as a sex offender has to do with—it's protecting the public, letting the public know who's registered, where they're registered, and also giving the police the ability to track sex offenders.

-Some people might even, under this new 3-tier system, be able to stop their registration after a period of time, but that may be taken away if you pick up a new Penal Code Section 290 violation because you failed to register.
+Under this new 3-tier system, some people might even be able to stop their registration after a period of time, but that may be taken away if they pick up a new Penal Code Section 290 violation because they failed to register.

 Different Ways to Commit a Failure to Register Offense

 There's a whole bunch of different ways to fail to register.
-Sometimes you can become transient — you don't have anywhere to live.
-You have to go report that to the authorities.
-A lot of times people don't do that.
+Sometimes, you can become transient — you don't have anywhere to live.
+You have to report that to the authorities.
+A lot of times, people don't do that.

-You didn't go in.
-You didn't show that you were transient,.
-That's what it says in these documents that you fill out when you first register.
+You didn't go in, and you didn't show that you were transient.
+That's what the documents you fill out when you first register say.
 The police have you sign all these documents.

 They're going to charge you with a violation of Penal Code Section 290.
-You're going to be scratching your head asking what you did wrong.
-They're going to pick up the very documents that you signed and say look, you signed ad agreed to do this.
-You signed and agreed not to do this and they've got you in violation by your own signature, by your own agreement.
+You're going to be scratching your head, asking what you did wrong.
+They're going to pick up the very documents that you signed and say, look, you signed and agreed to do this.
+You signed and agreed not to do this and they've got you in violation by your signature, by your agreement.

 Read the Registration Documents Carefully